mwahab1/Cleaning_Data_Project/README.md

 *  Combine the subject, activity and measurements columns to create one Test Dataset as an R data frame.
 *
 *  Combine the Train and Test data frame into one comprehensive data frame
-*  Replaces the Acitivy IDs (1,2..6) in the combined data frame using text descriptors from activity_lables.txt file(WALKING, WALKING_UPSTAIRS etc. In this process , it also converts the activity column into a factor.
+*  Replaces the Acitivy IDs (1,2..6) in the combined data frame using text descriptors from activity_lables.txt file(WALKING, WALKING_UPSTAIRS etc).
+In this process , it also converts the activity column into a factor.
+*  The column names of this dataset are then replaced with more descriptive column names.
+*  Finally a mean of each variable is calculated for each activity and each subject.
+*  This final tiday dataset is then written out to a text file called Tidy_Samung.txt

+To read/review this tiday data in R: